 Once in a fallen world a lot more things are forbidden to us.
 But the Torah also makes clear sinning in ignorance of The Law is not nearly as bad as sinning knowingly, still bad, but not as bad, because Sins made in ignorance can be paid for by the Sin Offering, while knowing Sins require more.
 So Satan prefers to get people to do the worse option.

 His Temptation of Jesus was not I believe typical of his usual strategy, he needed to do anything to make Jesus no longer a Spotless Lamb.
 But even there only one of the three temptations (the first) seems to be based on trying to trick him into doing something unlawful by playing with technicalities.
-The second is seemingly a dare to prove His claim and the third had no false pretense at all.
+The second is seemingly a dare to prove Who He Is and the third had no false pretense at all.

 Jesus spent his ministry condemning the Scribes and Pharisees for their overly strict interpretations of Laws like the Sabbath, and adding none Biblical Laws called Traditions.
 Only on Divorce does he object to them allowing something he felt they shouldn't allow.